 At this time, WCS parks are requiring all guests to wear a mask when visiting our NY Zoos and Aquarium.
+Masks must be worn at all times - indoors and outdoors; regardless of vaccination status.
 People without a mask or appropriate face covering present a direct threat to the health and safety of others.
-In order to limit this direct threat, making masks mandatory for every guest age 3 and up, is required for safe operation of our parks.
+In order to limit this direct threat, making masks mandatory for every guest over the age of 2 years, is required for safe operation of our parks.

 WCS recognizes that some guests may have a disability that may limit their ability to wear a mask or cloth face covering during their visit.
 For those guests:

 Wearing a face shield as an alternative face covering is permitted.
 As identified by NY Dept. of Health, a face shield is an appropriate alternative face covering and may be worn at the park.

 Many designated Outdoor Seating Areas are available for breaks.
 For those guests who are unable to continuously wear their mask for the duration of their visit but who are able to wear a mask for short periods of time, the park has available visit tips for planning a route with frequent rest stops at Outdoor Seating Areas.
 These locations provide picnic tables or benches with appropriate social distancing where guests may remove their masks when seated.
 All guests must wear their masks when walking within these areas.

 Wait for a future visit.
 If you have a medical disability that prevents you from being able to wear any type of acceptable face covering, we will not be able to have you visit with us at this time.
 We appreciate everyone’s patience and understanding as we navigate these unique and unprecedented safety challenges as responsibly as we can.
 We will continue to explore opportunities for additional accommodations that can help all guests plan a park visit as the situation continues to evolve.